lnguyenh/aoc-2021/README.md

 ## Running the Go solutions

-In order to get the solution for day 01 and for the inout file  "inputs/01/input.txt", run the following:
+In order to get the solution for day 01 and for the input file  "inputs/01/input.txt", run the following:

 ```
 cd go